Refurbished, New, New in Open Box, Factory Sealed.

 Our mailing address is 123 N Sunset Ave, City of Industry, CA 91744-1850.

 To reach us by phone, please call (626) 898-5383.
-To email us, please use the contact form under “contact us” page.
+To email us, please use the contact form under the “contact us” page.
 To visit, please contact us in advance for an appointment.

-We are open and staffed Monday through Friday 9:00 a.m. to 5:30 p.m.
+We are open and staffed Monday through Friday from 9:00 a.m. to 5:30 p.m.
 Pacific Standard Time (US), subject to holidays.

 What is SFP?

 Small form-factor pluggable (SFP) is a specification for a new generation of optical modular transceivers.
 The devices are designed for use with small form factor (SFF) connectors, and offer high speed and physical compactness.
 They are hot-swappable.